 RE|claimed produces its collection at the Amsterdam based community Makers Unite.
 Makers Unite is a social inclusive enterprise that provides people with a refugee background the opportunity to work and build a new life for themselves.
 At their atelier they are able to produce high quality products with their over 60 years of collective experience in textiles and clothing constructions.

-DYING - THE NETHERLANDS
+DYEING - THE NETHERLANDS

 As 20% of industrial water pollution globally is attributable to the dyeing and treatment of textiles, all colored RE|claimed tees are naturally dyed.
 At the Amsterdam based BORO*Atelier we produce our beautiful indigo tees.
 BORO is a sustainable and social atelier that dyes and prints textiles at a small scale using natural pigments based on plants and minerals.
 At their atelier, Boro offers a special training course to long-term job seekers and/or refugee status holders.
 Socially responsible production aimed at guiding the participants towards a paid job.